 As an e-commerce retailer, knowing exactly who your customers are is vital to the success of your business.

-After all, if you don’t really know who you’re serving, you can’t possibly serve them to the best or your ability — nor to the degree they’d hope you would.
+If you don’t really know who you’re serving, you can’t possibly serve them to the best or your ability.

-And assuming you know what your customers want might lead you down the wrong path — resulting in wasted capital and other resources.
+And assuming you know what your customers want might lead you down the wrong path.
+It can result in wasted capital and other resources.

 And simply collecting this customer data won’t do much good if you don’t know what to do with it.

 More than four in ten teams struggle when it comes to actually putting this data to productive and practical use.
 This, essentially, renders their data collection efforts moot — and ultimately shuts the door on business growth altogether.